-Mass Spectrometry

-The Institute's three state-of-the-art mass spectrometers, which are devoted to structural analysis of organic compounds, continue to yield valuable information on a diverse range of materials pertinent to the research remit of the institute.
-The laboratory suite housing the instrument facilities will, in early 1999, become part of a new integrated chemical facility which will include stable isotope mass spectrometry facilities, the MRS Lipid Analysis Unit and all of the Chemistry Department.
+Organic Mass Spectrometry The Institute's three state-of-the-art mass spectrometers, which are devoted to structural analysis of organic compounds, continue to yield valuable information on a diverse range of materials pertinent to the research remit of the institute.
 The core instrument is a Hewlett Packard 5989B MS ENGINE research-grade quadrupole instrument with electron impact, chemical (positive/negative) ionisation modes and a mass range of 2000 amu.
 Distributed processing software permits off-line data processing and reduces analysis times.
 This instrument can provide mass and structural data on a wide range of organic compounds.

 A further bench top instrument is dedicated principally to the analysis of naturally occurring volatile compounds.
-This consists of a Perkin Elmer automated thermal desorption system (ATD) linked to a VG TRIO-1000 quadrupole gas chromatograph-mass spectrometer and permits detailed characterization of the profiles of organic volatiles generated by biological systems.
-During the year, the gas chromatographic side was improved with the addition of a cold on-column injector.
-This should improve sensitivity of conventionally solvated samples and avoid undesirable degradation of thermally labile samples such as monoterpene alcohols.
+This consists of a Perkin Elmer automated thermal desorption system (ATD) linked to a VG TRIO-1000 quadrupole gas chromatograph-mass spectrometer and permits detailed characterisation of the profiles of organic volatiles generated by biological systems.
+During the year the data acquisition and processing software was updated to the Y2K compliant Mass Lab 1.3 package.

-A Finnigan SSQ 710C dedicated liquid chromatography-MS instrument, with atmospheric pressure chemical ionization (APCI) and electrospray ionization (ESI) interfaces, completes the facility.
-This has an ability to analyse samples whose high molecular weight, lack of volatility or polarity, precludes analysis on the other instruments.
-APCI and ESI are soft ionization techniques and generally only produce molecular ions, e.g. [M-H]+ or MH+, but the multicharge ionization mechanism of electrospray can extend the basic 2000 mass range of the instrument by a factor of about 20, giving a mass range of greater than 40,000 amu.
+A Finnigan SSQ 710C dedicated liquid chromatography- MS instrument, with atmospheric pressure chemical ionisation (APCI) and electrospray ionisation (ESI) interfaces, is also available.
+This is suitable for samples whose high molecular weight, lack of volatility or polarity, make HPLC the preferred separation method.
+APCI and ESI are soft ionisation techniques and generally only produce molecular ions, e.g. $[M-H]^+$ or $MH^+$ , but the multicharge ionization mechanism of electrospray can extend the basic 2000 mass range of the instrument by a factor of about 20, giving a mass range of greater than 40,000 amu.
 This permits accurate mass determination of peptides, proteins and nucleic acids to within 0.1%, compared to the 5.0% error usually expected from SDS-PAGE determination.

 Mass spectrometric analysis at SCRI covers a broad spectrum of chemical investigations generated by the research programme of the Institute.
-A wide range of plant metabolites has been analysed, both in the native form and as derivatives, including sterols, monoterpenes, sesquiterpenes, pentacyclic triterpenes, dimeric forms of phenolic acids, glucosinolates, longchain wax esters, peptides, essential oils, carbohydrates, polychlorinated biphenyls and lipids, including fatty acids.
+A wide range of plant metabolites has been analysed, both in the native form and as derivatives, including sterols, monoterpenes, sesquiterpenes, pentacyclic triterpenes, dimeric forms of phenolic acids, glucosinolates, long-chain wax esters, peptides, essential oils, carbohydrates, polychlorinated biphenyls and lipids, including fatty acids.
 The facilities are operated by experienced and expert staff, ready to tackle and solve most structural problems.